Neues Museum: Construction

 Construction of the Neues Museum began on 19 June 1841, under the auspices of a committee established by Frederick William IV, which included the curator of the Royal Museums, Ignaz von Olfers, as well as Friedrich August Stüler.
 The king, with his cabinet, had already ordered that the construction project be assigned to Stüler on 8 March 1841.
-The poor quality of the ground at the building site became apparent quickly, when the workers discovered deposits of diatomaceous earth just below the surface.
+The poor quality of the ground at the building site became apparent when workers discovered deposits of diatomaceous earth just below the surface.
 Therefore, a pile structure was necessary under the whole building, consisting of 2344 wooden foundation piles between 6.9 and 18.2 m long.
 To ram the piles in, a 5 HP steam engine was used, whose power could be increased if necessary to 10 HP.
 It drove the pumps that drained the building site, the elevators, and the mortar mixing machines.
 The newsletter of the Berlin Architecture Association reported on the building site and the new technical devices.

 On 6 April 1843 when the ceremony of laying the cornerstone took place, the foundations, including the cellars, were already built.
 Construction of the walls was completed at the end of 1843, so that by 1844, the cornice and roof of the museum were completed.
 In 1845, iron constructions, the construction of flat vaulted ceilings and brick-lining of the connecting gallery to the Altes Museum were completed.
 An auxiliary railway transported building materials from the street just west across the River Spree, Am Kupfergraben, to the steam engine-driven elevator.
 On the individual floors of the museum, rails were also used to transport construction materials.
 In 1846, the workers began work on the building's façade, apart from the sculptures in the pediments, and also started cleaning the interiors, building the marble stairway steps and began work on the flooring.
 This work had progressed well in 1847 and the costly interior fittings could begin.
 The March revolution of 1848 led to delays in the construction work, which was however not completely interrupted at any time.
 As soon as the respective areas were completed, the installation of the collection began, until the museum was finally opened in 1855 to the public, although work on parts of the interior decoration, in particular the wall frescos in the stairway, continued until 1866.